FastWARC (Python)

 Installing FastWARC

-Pre-built FastWARC binaries can be installed from PyPi:
+Pre-built FastWARC binaries for Python can be installed from PyPi:

 pip install fastwarc